 • Ate 16 cake donuts to win college record

-Affordable healthcare for all Mainers will not only help us live longer and happier lives, it will improve our economy by adding good-paying jobs and protecting our rural hospitals.
-The state must expand Medicaid, as approved by 59% of voters in 2017.
+Affordable and accessible healthcare for all Mainers will not only help us live longer and happier lives, it will improve our economy by adding good-paying jobs, protecting our rural hospitals, and supporting entrepreneurial activity.
+The COVID-19 public health crisis has further highlighted this need.

 We must support small business investment in Maine, connect to the world with broadband internet, and repair roads and bridges.
 The state must fully fund education for our Maine youth, including career and technical programs.